Welcome to the Wild Yorkshire Way website.

 |Latest News!
 Winter Shutdown|

-I've not managed to complete my walk in 2016, which was my aim, and I've still got 123 miles to go.
-This was mainly due to mechanical problems, especially with my knees and ankles, but after my winter shutdown I'll be back in the spring 2017 to finish off the Wild Yorkshire Way.
+I didn't manage to complete my walk in 2016, which was my aim, and I've still got 123 miles to go.
+This was mainly due to mechanical problems, especially with my knees and ankles, but after my winter shutdown I'll be back in the spring of 2017 to finish off the Wild Yorkshire Way.

 For the avoidance of doubt, the picture here is NOT in Yorkshire.
 It's in my second home, the high Austrian Alps, in this case on a glacier in Pitztal.
 I'll be doing my winter training there so I'll be fit and raring to go next spring to finish off my walk.
 Of course, much of the training will take place in après ski bars and mountain huts, but it still counts, obviously.

-Keep your feedback and photos coming, and I'll be back in 2017 with more news and photos from the remaining bits of the route.
+Keep your feedback and photos coming, and I'll be back soon with more news and photos from the remaining bits of the route.
 Enjoy the winter!